 In the Effects panel, you’ll find a number of audio effects available.
 You can apply these effects to an audio clip with a simple drag and drop, either to a clip in the timeline or straight onto the Effect Controls panel when a clip is selected.
 Once applied you can further edit and adjust the properties of the effect in the Effect Controls panel.

-While there is a large number of audio effects available (50+), many of them require advanced knowledge to use.
+While a large number of audio effects are available (50+), many of them require advanced knowledge to use.
 As an example, take a look at the Adaptive Noise Reduction effect.

 I’m sure a good majority of video editors out there are unfamiliar with the terms Spectral Decay Rate or Broadband Preservation.
 Plenty of other effects have advanced attributes that are quite difficult to understand, especially for the large number of us that are not seasoned audio engineers.
 In response to this problem, Adobe recently introduced the Essential Sound Panel.

 The Essential Sound Panel is a new way to work with audio in Adobe Premiere Pro.
 The panel simplifies and demystifies many common audio editing tasks, showing you only what is essential.
 It allows you to assign an audio type to a clip (Dialogue, Music, SFX, or Ambience) and then apply changes to the clip with easy to use Presets and slider bars.

 For instance, many editors don’t know how to properly clean up dialogue.
 You could apply that Adaptive Noise Reduction effect and try out your luck; or you can simply open up the Essential Sound Panel and select the Clean Up Noisy Dialogue preset.
 And voilà.
 Now that background hum in the documentary interview you just shot won’t be such a problem.